pawanit17/spring/README.md

 - Spring Core - Basic Management of Beans
 - Spring Security - Authentication and Authorization
 - Spring MVC - For web applications
+- Spring Boot -
+- Spring - Mainly for IOC / Dependency Injection.
+Testability.
+Achieves in loosely coupled application, which help in testing better.

 - To remove @SpringBootApplication, add @Configuration and @ComponentScan.